sourcey/libsourcey/README.md

 2. Launch Visual Studio, locate and open the "libsourcey.sln" solution file in your generated build folder (eg: `C:\LibSourcey\build\libsourcey.sln`).
 Select "Debug" configuration, build the solution (Ctrl-Shift-B), and/or select "Release" and build it.
 3. Add `{CMAKE_BINARY_DIR}\bin\Release`, `{CMAKE_BINARY_DIR}\bin\Debug` (containing "libscy*.dll" and "libscy*d.dll", respectively) to the system path (My Computer--[Right button click]->Properties->Advanced->Environment Variables->Path)

-### Installing on Apple (MacOS)

-This guide is for written for Mac users using [Homebrew](http://brew.sh)

-##### Install Dependencies

-OpenSSL

-brew install openssl
-brew link --force openssl

-Install Git
- : Download the [latest Git installer package](http://code.google.com/p/git-osx-installer/downloads/list?can=3), double click on the installer to start the installation wizard.
-You’ll be prompted for your system password in order for the installer to complete.

-Install CMake
- : CMake generates the LibSourcey project files so you can build on most platforms and compilers.
-[Download CMake](http://www.cmake.org/cmake/resources/software.html)

-Install OpenSSL
- : If you don't already have OpenSSL development headers on your Mac, then please follow [this guide](http://www.opensource.apple.com/source/OpenSSL/OpenSSL-7.1/openssl/INSTALL?txt) to install them.

-Download LibSourcey
- : Clone the repository: `git clone https://github.com/sourcey/libsourcey.git`.
-   If you haven't got Git for some reason you can download and extract the [package archive](https://github.com/sourcey/libsourcey) from Github.

-##### Generate Project Files

-Open the CMake GUI and set the project directory to point to the LibSourcey root directory.
-Execute "Configure" to do the initial configuration, then adjust any options, then press "Configure" again and then press "Generate".

-[See here](#cmake-build-options) for a complete list of build options, and [here for examples](#examples).

-##### Compile with Xcode

-* Generate Xcode project using CMake, as described above.
-* Launch Xcode, locate and open libsourcey.xcodeproj.
-Select "Debug", build the BUILD_ALL target (Cmd-B), select "Release" and build it too.

 ## CMake Build Options

 The main build options you will want to configure are as follows: